-As part of the efforts of the National Cyber Security Center of Jordan in regulating cybersecurity at the national level and in accordance with Article (6-A / 6-B) of Cyber Security Law No. 16 of 2019, the center has developed an advanced and effective regulatory framework (Jordan's National Cyber Security Framework - JNCSF) that aligns with global best practices for developing the national cybersecurity defense system for all public and private institutions.
-The framework aims to address cyber threats and mitigate the impact of potential cyber risks by enhancing technical, human, and administrative capabilities within institutions efficiently and effectively.

-The regulatory framework consists of a set of policies, procedures, mechanisms, and controls that public and private institutions must adopt and implement to enhance the security of their cyber systems and achieve comprehensive protection at the national level.

-The objective of the regulatory framework is to position Jordan as a leading country in cybersecurity, promoting the rapid growth of the national economy, and enhancing institutional and human capacity to deal with cyber threats and potential risks, while minimizing their negative impact on the organization and the kingdom.
+As part of the efforts of the National Cyber Security Center of Jordan to regulate cybersecurity at the national level and per articles (6-A / 6-B) of Cyber Security Law No. 16 of 2019, the center has developed an advanced and effective regulatory framework (Jordan's National Cyber Security Framework, - JNCSF) that aligns with global best practices for developing the national cybersecurity defense system for all public and private institutions.
+The framework aims to address cyber threats and mitigate potential cyber risks by enhancing institutions' technical, human, and administrative capabilities efficiently and effectively.
+The regulatory framework consists of a set of policies, procedures, and mechanisms.
+It controls that public and private institutions must adopt and implement to enhance the security of their cyber systems and achieve comprehensive protection at the national level.
+The objective of the regulatory framework is to position Jordan as a leading country in cybersecurity, promoting the rapid growth of the national economy and enhancing institutional and human capacity to deal with cyber threats and potential risks while minimizing their negative impact on the organization and the kingdom.